 - Respect the peace and quiet of neighbors by not making unnecessary noise.

-- Care for the rental unit.
+- Care for the premises in their possession.

 - Notify the landlord of any maintenance or repair issues.

-- Notify the landlord before moving out.
+- Give the landlord proper notice before moving out.

 Florida Landlord Rights & Responsibilities